syntax-punk/syntaxpunkdotcom/posts/git-aliases.md

 - **undo**: ` reset --soft HEAD~1 `{.codeword} - Undo the last commit and keep the changes staged.
 Usage: `git undo`{.codeword}

-- **hdr**: ` "!f(){ git checkout main && git pull && git checkout - && git rebase main; };f" `{.codeword} - `hdr` stands for "hydrate", so while you're on a feature branch, this command switches to your main branch, pulls latest changes from repository, switches back and then rebases your feature branch on top of main.
+- **hdr**: ` "!f(){ git checkout main && git pull && git checkout - && git rebase main; };f" `{.codeword} - `hdr` aka "hydrate", hydrates the feature branch that you're currently working on with changes in the main branch in remote repository.
+The command switches to your main branch, pulls latest changes from repository, switches back and then rebases your feature branch on top of main.
 Usage: `git hdr`{.codeword}

-- **rimbr**: ` "!git checkout main && git branch | grep -v "main" | xargs git branch -D" `{.codeword} - `rimbr` stands for "remove branch", it removes all branches except the main branch.
+- **rimbr**: ` "!git checkout main && git branch | grep -v "main" | xargs git branch -D" `{.codeword} - `rimbr` aka "remove branch", it deletes all branches except the main branch.
 Usage: `git rimbr`{.codeword}

-That's it for now, give these aliases a go, but use them responsibly and I hope I could save you a some keystrokes.
+And that's about it, give these guys a go, but use them responsibly and I hope I could save you a some keystrokes.

 Have a great one! {.margin2}